 As I have observed in practice, many Scrum Teams either limit the data gathering part of the Retrospective, thus lacking vital information.
 Or they invest too much time doing so, leaving little capacity to analyze the data and come to conclusions on how to best improve as a team.

 Read on and learn how you can avoid falling victim to both scenarios by gathering data continuously and asynchronously.

-The following 70 scrum master theses describe the role of the scrum master from a holistic product creation perspective.
+The following 70 Scrum Master theses describe the role of a holistic product creation perspective.

 Suitable agile metrics reflect either a team’s progress in becoming agile or your organization’s progress in becoming a learning organization.

 At the team level, qualitative agile metrics often work better than quantitative metrics.
 At the organizational level, this is reversed: quantitative agile metrics provide better insights than qualitative ones.

 Let’s stop guessing and start crowdsourcing data and information on this critical topic: Who is using what metrics under which context to what success?
 Participate in the agile metrics survey now.

 Update 2020-12-14: We have joined forces with empiriks.de, a German consultancy specializing in statistical analysis, and we plan to take the study to the next level.
 The Agile Metrics Survey already complies with academic standards.
 However, what we need now is more participants to improve the sample size.